 Learning Outcomes

 This article explains the core principles of double-entry bookkeeping as they apply to solicitors' accounts.
 It outlines the fundamental requirements of the SRA Accounts Rules for managing client money, distinguishing it from business money, and ensuring its safety.
-After reading this article, you will understand the basic mechanics of recording financial transactions, such as receipts and payments, in the required ledger accounts, providing foundational knowledge essential for SQE1 assessments involving client account management.
+It also expands on how the Rules require firms to record and reconcile transactions, maintain separate bank accounts, and keep a central record of bills and ledger balances.
+You will understand the basic mechanics of recording financial transactions, such as receipts and payments, journal entries for common transactions (including bills and VAT), and how to deal with mixed receipts, transfers between accounts, and interest, providing foundational knowledge essential for SQE1 assessments involving client account management.

 SQE1 Syllabus

 For SQE1, you are required to understand the basic principles of double-entry bookkeeping and how these apply to the management of client and business money within a law firm.
 This includes the requirements set out in the SRA Accounts Rules.
-A core understanding of these principles is necessary to correctly interpret scenarios involving financial transactions in legal practice.
+A core understanding of these principles is necessary to correctly interpret scenarios involving financial transactions in legal practice, with a focus on the following syllabus points:

 - the concept of double-entry bookkeeping (debits and credits)